pytorch/TensorRT/docsrc/getting_started/installation.rst

     Remember at runtime, these libraries must be added to your ``LD_LIBRARY_PATH`` explicity

-If you have a local version of cuDNN and TensorRT installed, this can be used as well by commenting out the above lines and uncommenting the following lines https://github.com/pytorch/TensorRT/blob/4e5b0f6e860910eb510fa70a76ee3eb9825e7a4d/WORKSPACE#L114C1-L124C3
+If you have a local version of TensorRT installed, this can be used as well by commenting out the above lines and uncommenting the following lines https://github.com/pytorch/TensorRT/blob/4e5b0f6e860910eb510fa70a76ee3eb9825e7a4d/WORKSPACE#L114C1-L124C3

 Building the Package